nur27p-bot/My-php-notes/PHP-comments.md

+´´´php
-// This is a single-line comment
+//This is a single-line comment

 /*
 This is
 a multi-line
 comment
 */
+´´´